 On October 24-27, 2012, the Fifth Global Conference of the Alliance for Healthy Cities was held in Brisbane, Australia.
 The main theme of this conference was "Healthy Urbanisation - Healthy People".

 On October 29-November 1, 2014, the Sixth Global Conference of the Alliance for Healthy Cities was held in Hong Kong, China.
 The main theme of this conference was "Healthy in All Policies".

 On October 29-31, 2016, the Seventh Global Conference of the Alliance for Healthy Cities was held in Wonju, Republic of Korea.
 The main theme of this conference was "Our Cities, Our Health, Our Future".

-In 2018, the Eighth Global Conference of the Alliance for Healthy Cities will be held in Kuching, Sarawak, Malaysia.
+In 2020, the Ninth Global Conference of the Alliance for Healthy Cities will be held in Hong Kong, China.

 The Alliance accepts membership applications from cities, municipalities, NGOs, universities, national agencies, private sectors, and others.
 More cities and organizations in various parts of the world are now joining.

 [ OUR STRUCTURE ]

 Chair City of the Alliance for Healthy Cities (2018-2020)